puli/repository/docs/repository-management/composer.rst

 You can tag mapped resources in order to indicate that they support specific features.
 For example, assume that all XLIFF translation files in the "acme/blog" package should be registered with the ``\Acme\Translator`` class.
-You can tag resources by adding them to the "resource-tags" key in composer.json:
+You can tag resources by adding them to the "tags" key in composer.json:

 .. code-block:: json

     {
         "name": "acme/blog",
         "extra": {
+            "puli": {
                 "resources": {
                     "/acme/blog": "resources"
                 },
-            "resource-tags": {
+                "tags": {
                     "/acme/blog/translations/*.xlf": "acme/translator/xlf"
+                }
             }
         }
     }